thephpleague/csv/docs/9.0/converter/xml.md

 public XMLConverter::recordElement(string $node_name, string $record_offset_attribute_name = ''): self
 ~~~

-This method sets the XML record name which defaults to `row`.
+This method sets the XML record name and optionnally the attribute name for the record offset value if you want this information preserved.

-Optionnally you can preserve the record offset by providing a name for its attribute on the XML record element using the `$record_offset_attribute_name` argument.
-If this argument is empty, the offset attribute information won't be added.
-By default, the attribute is not provided.
+<p class="message-info">The default record element name is <code>row</code>.</p>
+<p class="message-info">The default attribute name is the empty string.</p>

 ### XMLConverter::fieldElement